code-energy/teamspector/README.md

 We begin with an empty list of network graphs L.

-Before each iteration of the loop, each graph in L is inspected and nodes that haven't produced any work for over 8 years are removed along with its edges.
+Before each iteration of the loop, each graph in L is inspected and nodes that haven't produced any work for over 8 years are removed along with their edges.
 If this causes any of the graphs to become disconnected, the disconnected graphs are added to L, while the original graph is removed from L

 Then, we look into the productions released in the year.
 For each production, we find the graphs in L which contain any of the production's workers.
 Workers